-Land development approved by a zoning permit issued by the Zoning Administrator shall commence within two (2) years of the effective date of said permit.
-All zoning permits shall be eligible, upon a request in writing from the applicant, for a one time, one year extension of commencement so long as said request was received within six (6) months of expiration of the permit.
+Land development approved by a zoning permit issued by the Zoning Administrator shall commence within one (1) year of the effective date of said permit.
+All zoning permits shall be eligible, upon a request in writing from the applicant, for a one time, one year extension of commencement so long as said request was received prior to the expiration of the permit.